Fashion Illustration using Procreate app, by Laura Volpintesta

 The exaggerated suede boots were a hoot, the only think I wish I had time for (and I can always go back to add ) in this fashion illustration is the skin tone, boot color, skirt color, and jacket background color.

-Using Layers in Procreate Fashion Illustration
+Using Layers in Procreate for Fashion Illustration

 It will be so easy to add base colors to the individual garments when I feel like it, because I can add a different color to each garment on a separate LAYER which can go BEHIND / UNDER the layer that holds the pencil lines!!